roma2023/ConnectED/README.md

 ---

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## ConnectE: Connecting Minds.
+Transforming Lives.
-By enabling education through radio, our app bridges the gap for underserved communities, ensuring a brighter future for all.
+### By enabling education through radio, our app bridges the gap for undeserved communities, ensuring a brighter future for all.